bigheadG/mmWave/LPD/README.md

 if user want to parse full of V7 patrameters by user's prasing programming effort here show out full of V7 structure inlcude three parameters of (float ec[16], float g, float confidenceLevel)

-Each target data structure defind as following:
+Each target data structure defind as following:(Firmware v0910 and v0985 use:)

 	target Struct:
 	    uint32_t     tid;
 	    float        posX;